texstudio-org/texstudio/utilities/manual/source/configuration.md

 The [preview](viewing.md#preview) allows to compile a small part of the text to compile and show the result.
 By default `pdflatex` is used and the result is shown `inline`.
-If an inline preview is performed, the preview is automatically updated if the orginal text is changed.
+If an inline preview is performed, the preview is automatically updated if the original text is changed.
 Tooltips on formulas/math also show a preview of said formula.

 ![Preview](images/configure_preview.png)